Public Health Measures

 Servus Credit Union Place

-- Tailor Made Insurance Fitness and Wellness Centre and Christenson Developments Track and Training Centre opens March 8
+- Drop-in at Tailor Made Insurance Fitness and Wellness Centre and Christenson Developments Track and Training Centre

-- Personal fitness with trainer for one-on-one and one-on-one household is available starting March 8
+- Personal fitness with trainer (one-on-one or one-on-one household training)

 - May include high-intensity activities, will be available in-person and virtually